Fall Leaf Garlands

 All it took was colorful fall leaves, candy corn, a few rolls of $1 ribbon from Michael’s, plus a loaded glue gun and we were ready to roll… well, almost.
 To preserve the color and suppleness of our leaves, we pressed them overnight then painted both sides with Mod Podge (thank you Artful Parent for the instructions).

-After my children got over the shock and absolute thrill that their usually au naturale Mommy bought candy corn (the kids send extra special thanks to
+After my children got over the shock and absolute thrill that their usually au naturale Mommy bought candy corn (the kids send extra special thanks to Make & Takes for this suggestion), they “helped out” by

 Then they laid out repeating patterns of leaves and candy corn along their ribbons and secured them with a glue gun.